Last-SilverLight-End/Last-SilverLight-End/README.md

 <div align=center>
-  🌱Interested in React & Android Apps(Studio) 🌱
+  🌱Interested in React & and Web Apps 🌱

   </div>